gnorton-missioncloud/technical_training_docs/troubleshooting/README.md

 ---
 flowchart TB
  report[Initial Issue Report]
- validate{"Validate\n---\n Do you see the issue as reported?"}
+ validate{"Validate\n---\n Do you see the issue as reported?\nOr new issue resulting from your fix?"}
  reproduce{"Reproduce\n---\nCan you show the issue at will"}
- isolate["Isolate\n---\nUse logs, source code, network traffic or anything else\nto build an understanding of a likely cause for the issue"] resolve["Resolve\n---\ntest *one*, ideally small, change to fix the issue"] cleanup[Make sure didn't create any new issues and have documented your resolution] done[Issue Resolved]
+ isolate["Isolate\n---\nUse logs, source code, network traffic or anything else\nto build an understanding of a likely cause for the issue"] resolve["Resolve\n---\ntest *one*, ideally small, change to fix the issue"] document["Document\n---\nDocument the issue from report through resolution, including possible options for preventative actions"] done[Issue Resolved]

  report-->validate

  validate-.
-Sometimes reports need cleared up .->report validate-- Yes -->reproduce validate-- No -->done
+Sometimes reports need cleared up .->report validate-- Yes -->reproduce validate---- No ---->done

  reproduce-- No -->reproduce
  reproduce-- Yes -->isolate

- isolate-->resolve

- resolve-- The change fixed the issue -->cleanup cleanup--> resolve cleanup-->done
+ isolate-->resolve-->document-->validate
 ```

 ### Initail Issue Report